PRavaga/zano-docs/docs/mine/estimating-pos-earning.md

 where `E_daily` is the estimated number of coins you'll earn per day, and `N` is the number of coins you're staking.

-Please keep in mind that all the above is an expectation and can vary heavily.
+Please keep in mind that all the above is an expectation and can vary heavily